Asset finance and leasing: what you need to know

 Here, the leased asset is recognised on the lessee’s balance sheet as both an asset and a liability.
 Depreciation and interest on the lease liability impact the income statement.

 The accounting landscape shifted with the introduction of international financial reporting standard 16 (IFRS 16) in January 2019.
 Under IFRS 16, operating leases must now be recognised on the balance sheet, aligning them with finance leases for a more accurate financial representation.
+This change impacts the terms and duration of a finance agreement, as lessees must now account for these leases on their balance sheets throughout the lease term.

 IFRS 16 marks a revolutionary change in lease accounting, implementing the ‘right-of-use’ model.
 If a company controls or has the right to use a leased asset, it must be recognised on the balance sheet, eliminating the previous practice of keeping significant financial liabilities off-balance sheet.